Learning Outcomes

 Argument of type ‘100’ is not assignable to parameter of type ‘string’.ts(2345)

-In JavaScript, the interpreter would silently convert the number to a string and set padding-left:100 – which wouldn’t actually cause the element to be indented because CSS expects px (short for pixel) at the end of the value.
+In JavaScript, the interpreter would silently convert the number to a string and set padding-left:100—which wouldn’t actually cause the element to be indented because CSSCascading Style Sheets - another declarative (part of the HTML5 standard) for specifying reusable styles for web page rendering. expects px (short for pixel) at the end of the value.

 Potentially worse, I might forget to add the index after headings: